gschup/ggrs/README.md

 For now, take a look at [the documentation](https://docs.rs/ggrs/newest/ggrs/) or the `examples/box_game.rs` example in order to check it out!

 ## Other Rollback Implementations in Rust
-Since this library is more of a hobby project developed to learn rust and without a specific application in mind, it is unclear at what capacity I will continue working on it.
-Depending on your needs, also take a look at the awesome [backroll-rs](https://github.com/HouraiTeahouse/backroll-rs/)!
+Also take a look at the awesome [backroll-rs](https://github.com/HouraiTeahouse/backroll-rs/)!

 ## Development Status
-Currently: Finding a problem in the encoding/decoding of inputs, leading to desyncs.

-GGRS is in an early stage and problems are to be expected.
-I am constantly tinkering with it and breaking changes will happen every now and then.
+GGRS is in an early stage, but the main functionality for two players should be quite stable.

 ## What is GGPO / Rollback?